Super Spray Parks in the Seattle Area

 - On sunny days, the International Fountain at Seattle Center crawls with kids who stand (usually screaming) under the fountain’s powerful water jets.
 305 Harrison St., Seattle

 - The fun spray feature at Lake Union Park is just one of the draws at this truly awesome public space.
-Kids can also explore boat-building at the Center for Wooden Boats, visit the new MOHAI, go to a story time on a tugboat (!) on select Thursdays, rent a boat, or hop on a streetcar for downtown destinations.
+Kids can also explore boat-building at the Center for Wooden Boats, visit the new MOHAI, rent a boat, or hop on a streetcar for downtown destinations.
 860 Terry Ave.
 N., Seattle

-Updated!
-The renovated spraypad at Highland Park in West Seattle just opened on June 28.
+The renovated spraypad at Highland Park in West Seattle opened last summer.
 It's situated in a cozy residential area with lots of big, shady trees and a fun play area.
 1100 S.W.
 Cloverdale St., Seattle

 South of Seattle

 - Burien, just south of West Seattle, has a spray fountain in its Town Square that's open daily from May to October.
 The park is also a perfect spot for a picnic, and features gorgeous views of Mt.
 Rainier.
-455 SW 152nd St, Burien, WA 98166
+Find more to do in Burien.
+455 S.W.
+152nd St., Burien

-- Crossroads Park’s water play area boasts tons of play space and interesting Northwest- themed spray features.
-Note: The park will remain open during construction of the new Bellevue Youth Theatre, but expect some noise and blocked pathways.
+- Crossroads Park’s water play area boasts tons of play space and interesting Northwest-themed spray features.
 999 164th Ave.
 N.E., Bellevue.

 - A favorite Eastside park, Grass Lawn Park in Redmond, also has a popular splash pad, as well as picnic areas galore, trails, fields and playgrounds.
+(Unconfirmed that it's open.)
 7031 148 Ave N.E., Redmond

 - Another popular park with a splash pad is the Sammamish Commons (behind the city hall), next to a play structure.
 Note: If you park in the city hall lot, it's a bit of a hike.
+(Unconfirmed that it's open.)
 801 228th Ave S.E.
 Sammamish

 - Lynnwood’s recently-renovated spray park is at Daleway Park, which also boasts a nature trail.
 19015 64th Ave.
 W., Lynnwood

 - The big draw at North Lynnwood Neighborhood Park’s older spray park is the large, mist-spraying green dragon.
-18510 44th Ave.
+Open June through Labor Day.18510 44th Ave.
 W., Lynnwood